Least Common Factor Of 5 And 6

 Historical Context

 The study of multiples and divisors dates back to ancient civilizations.
-Early mathematicians in Greece and Babylon were interested in understanding the properties of numbers and their relationships.
+In practice, early mathematicians in Greece and Babylon were interested in understanding the properties of numbers and their relationships.
 Euclid's Elements, written around 300 BC, includes discussions of prime numbers, divisibility, and algorithms for finding the GCD, which indirectly relates to finding the LCM.

 Practical Applications